HOW BELIEFS FORM – PART 2

 Consider our experience of comprehending a claim.

-It can initially seem obvious from this experience that the entrance of a claim into our mind upon comprehending it doesn't cause us to believe it.
-For example, it can initially seem obvious from our experience of comprehending the claim London is the capital of France that the entrance of this claim into our mind just then didn't cause us to wrongly believe that London is the capital of France.
-Indeed, it can initially seem obvious that we instead just immediately thought/believed 'London isn't the capital of France'.
+It can seem obvious from this experience that the entrance of a claim into our mind upon comprehending it doesn't cause us to believe it.
+For example, it can seem obvious from our experience of comprehending the claim London is the capital of France that the entrance of this claim into our mind just then didn't cause us to wrongly believe that London is the capital of France.
+Indeed, it can seem obvious that we instead just immediately thought/believed 'London isn't the capital of France'.

 However, given that our thinking that London isn't the capital of France was a response to the comprehended claim, it must have actually occurred immediately after we comprehended that claim.
 So this immediate thought/belief actually doesn't in itself mean that we didn't believe the comprehended claim upon comprehending it – which we did, but that belief only lasted a fraction of a second.